jules2689/trudeau/trudeau/2020-04-21/post_news.md

 The page includes a calculator that will help employers to determine quickly the subsidy amount they can expect to claim based on the information that they enter into the calculator.
 The government is grateful for the input we have received from many stakeholders during our consultations in the last few weeks.
 These consultations have led to the efficient and quick launch of the website to date.[speaking french][voice of interpreter] I am happy to announce to Canadians that todaythe Canada revenue agency is launching a calculator  its website to help employers prepare for their application to the wage subsidy which will helptheir employees.
-We thank business representatives and all  WHO have helped in preparing this web page.[end of translation] Canada wagesubsidy as of april 27.
+We thank business representatives and all  who have helped in preparing this web page.[end of translation] Canada wagesubsidy as of april 27.
 It is expected that 90% of  applications will  been processed by the 5th of may withdirect deposits and cheques madeand sent  after.
 Until  businesses are invited  update their businessaccount on the Canada revenue agency's website.
 Technical debriefing  will also be offered this afternoon to the media.[speaking french][voice of interpreter] businesses will be able to file their applications for the Canada emergency wage subsidy as of april 27th.
 We expect that 90% of applications will have been processed   5th and this will quickly be followed by direct deposits and  being sent out.
 Until then, businesses are invited to update their profileson the Canada revenue agency website.
 This afternoon, there will be a technical briefing for media.
-Our government is committed to continue to support businesses and workers WHO are facing unprecedented challenges in the context of the pandemic.
+Our government is committed to continue to support businesses and workers who are facing unprecedented challenges in the context of the pandemic.
 Thank you.
 Now we're ready to take questions.